Minangkabau culture

-Minangkabau culture is the culture of the Minangkabau ethnic group in Indonesia, part of the Indonesian culture.
-This culture is one of the two major cultures in the Indonesian archipelago which is very prominent and influential.
+Minangkabau culture (budayo Minangkabau) is one of the native Sumatran cultures, it encompass the culture of the Minangkabau – the indigenous Indonesian people native to the Indonesian island of Sumatra (most specifically in Western Sumatra).
+This culture is one of the major cultures in the Sumatran sphere, which is very prominent and influential.

 Minangkabau culture adheres to a matrilineal system in terms of marriage, ethnicity, inheritance, and customary titles.
-The Minang people survive as the world's largest matrilineal adherents.
-The principles of Minangkabau custom are contained in the statement of "Adat basandi syarak, syarak basandi Kitabullah" (Adat is based on Sharia, Sharia is based on Koran) which means custom based on Islamic teachings.
+The Minangkabau people survive as the world's largest matrilineal adherents.
+The principles of Minangkabau custom in modern-days are contained in the statement of "Adaik basandi syarak, syarak basandi Kitabullah" (lit. 'the [Minangkabau] customs have to be Islamic (Sharia), [and those] Islamic [means] have to be based on Quran'), refers to the Islamized-based customary laws that are commonly adhered by the predominant Minangkabau Muslims.

 History

 Historically, Minangkabau culture originated from Luhak Nan Tigo (Minangkabau Highlands), which then spread to overseas areas in the west, east, north and south of Luhak Nan Tigo.
-Currently the Minangkabau cultural area covers West Sumatra, western part of Riau (Kampar, Kuantan Singingi, Rokan Hulu), west coast of North Sumatra (Natal, Sorkam, Sibolga, Barus), western part of Jambi (Kerinci, Bungo), northern part of Bengkulu (Mukomuko), southwest part of Aceh (Aceh Barat Daya, Aceh Selatan, Aceh Barat, Nagan Raya, Aceh Tenggara District).
+Currently the Minangkabau cultural area covers West Sumatra, western part of Riau (Kampar, Kuantan Singingi, Rokan Hulu), west coast of North Sumatra (Natal, Sorkam, Sibolga, Barus), western part of Jambi (Kerinci, Bungo, Tebo), northern part of Bengkulu (Mukomuko), southwest part of Aceh (Aceh Barat Daya, Aceh Selatan, Aceh Barat, Nagan Raya, Aceh Singkil District).

 Minangkabau culture was originally characterized by animist and Buddhist cultures.
 Then since the arrival of Islamic reformers from the Middle East at the end of the 15th century.
 Minangkabau customs and culture that were not in accordance with Islamic law were abolished.
 The scholars, spearheaded by Haji Piobang, Haji Miskin, and Haji Sumanik, urged the Indigenous People to change the view of Minang culture that previously had a lot of orientation towards animism and Buddhist culture, to be oriented to Islamic law.
 The culture of fighting for chickens, fighting buffaloes, gambling, drinking tuak, is forbidden in traditional parties of the Minang community.

 Cultural reforms in Minangkabau took place after the Padri War which ended in 1837.
 This was marked by the agreement on Marapalam Hill between religious scholars, traditional leaders, and cadiak pandai (ingenious clever).
 They agreed to base Minang cultural customs on Islamic law.
 The agreement was stated in an adage which reads: Adat basandi syarak, syarak basandi Kitabullah.
 Syarak mangato adat mamakai (adat according to the Sharia).
 Since cultural reform in the mid-19th century, the pattern of education and human development in Minangkabau is based on Islamic values.
 So since then, every village or jorong in Minangkabau has a mosque.
 Minangkabau youth who have grown up are obliged to sleep in the Surau.
 In Surau, besides learning the Koran, they also forged physical training in the form of Silat.